scds/intro-git/index.md

 In this tutorial, you’ll learn the basics of working with Git repositories, how to sync your local repository to GitHub, and more!

-Presentation by John Fink, Digital Scholarship Librarian.
-[Book an appointment with John or another member of the SCDS Team.](https://libcal.mcmaster.ca/appointments/)

 The module content is derived and adapted from [The Carpentries](https://carpentries.org/).

 ## Prerequisites